Chapter 1 Introductory Statistics in R

 Side-by-side Box-whiskers plots showing the distribution of ACT scores in the `uadata` per year.

 Next we construct side-by-side boxplots by year for each of the three numeric variables in the data frame.
-We utilize the taller or longer format of the admissions data in uadata.tall and the resulting plot is in Figure 1.6.
+We utilize the taller or longer format of the admissions data in uadata.tall.
+Two versions of this plot are provided in Figure 1.7 and Figure 1.8.

 ggplot(uadata.tall) +